 We record our property and casualty reinsurance premiums as premiums written based on our best estimate of the ultimate premiums for the contract period.
-Our estimates are based on actuarial pricing models and information received from ceding companies.
+Our estimates are based on actuarial pricing models, information received from ceding companies, and from Lloyd's syndicates (for FAL business).
 Further, we record reinsurance premiums so long as they meet the risk transfer criteria under U.S. GAAP (see "Deposit Contracts" below).

+The recognition of gross premiums written will vary based on the type of the reinsurance contract as follows:

-Excess of loss reinsurance contracts typically state premiums as a percentage of the subject premiums written by the client, subject to a minimum and deposit premium.
+- Excess of loss contracts: typically the contracts state premiums as a percentage of the subject premiums written by the client, subject to a minimum and deposit premium.
 The minimum and deposit premium is generally based on an estimate of subject premiums expected to be written by the client during the contract term.
-The minimum and deposit premium is reported initially as premiums written and adjusted, if necessary, in subsequent periods once the actual subject premium is known.

-For quota share (also known as proportional) contracts, we record premiums in the same periods in which the underlying insurance contracts are written, based on cession statements from cedents.
-We typically receive these statements monthly or quarterly, depending on the terms specified in each contract.
-For any reporting lag, we estimate premiums written based on the portion of the estimated ultimate premiums relating to the risks bound during the lag period.

-For multi-year contracts, reinsurance premiums are recorded at the inception of the contract based on our best estimate of total premiums to be received.
+At the inception of the contract, we record the total contractual minimum and deposit premium, which is subsequently adjusted when the actual subject premium is known.
+Generally, the adjustment to actual is not material on an aggregate basis. - Quota share (also known as proportional) contracts: we record our participation share of the estimated ultimate premiums in the same periods in which the underlying insurance contracts are written.
+For example, for a 12-month quota share reinsurance contract, we will recognize the estimated gross premiums written over 12 months, generally on a linear basis. - For multi-year contracts: we record reinsurance premiums at the inception of the contract based on our best estimate of total premiums to be received.
 Premiums are recognized on an annual basis for multi-year contracts where the cedants have the ability to unilaterally commute or cancel coverage within the term of the contract.

-We regularly review premium estimates.
-Such review includes our experience with the ceding companies, managing general underwriters, familiarity with each market, the timing of the reported information, a comparison of reported premiums to expected ultimate premiums, along with a review of the aging and collection of premiums.
+We write mostly quota share reinsurance treaties.
+The following table provides a summary of our estimated gross premiums written for quota share reinsurance contracts incepting during the year:

+2024 2023 2022 Open Market segment \$ 402,666 \$ 358,230 \$ 350,595 Innovations segment 45,494 44,133 33,030 Property runoff 42,744 54,511 Total quota share estimated premiums 448,160 445,107 438,136 Consolidated gross premiums written 698,335 636,810 563,171 As of % of total consolidated 64 % Ó 70 % ,) 78 % expected ultimate premiums, along with a review of the aging and collection of premiums.
 We evaluate the appropriateness of the premium estimates on the basis of these reviews and record any adjustments to these estimates in the period in which they are determined.
 Changes in premium estimates, including premium receivable on both excess of loss and quota share contracts, are not unusual and may result in significant adjustments in any period.
 A portion of amounts included in "Reinsurance balances receivable" in the consolidated balance sheets represent estimated premiums written, net of commissions and brokerage, that are not currently due based on the terms of the underlying contracts.
 Additional premiums due on a contract with no remaining coverage period are earned in full when written.